Michelle Minton on Your Freedom to Eat, Drink, and Be Merry

 Radio Interview: Wednesday, 13 February 2013

 I interviewed Michelle Minton on "Your Freedom to Eat, Drink, and Be Merry" on Philosophy in Action Radio on Wednesday, 13 February 2013.
-You can listen to or download the podcast below.
+Listen to or download the podcast below.

 The government heavily regulates food and drinks commonly regarded as dangerous or unhealthy.
 What motivates such regulations?
 Why are they so widespread?
 How can they be fought?